semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ### No data

-Do not display columns for data points without values.
+Do not display bars for data points without values.
 When hovering over such data points, show a tooltip with the "n/a" value.
 Additionally, consider adding a message explaining the absence of data and providing information on when it will be available (if possible).

 ![](static/partially-trash.png)